alancarey1975/hello-world/README.md

 # hello-world
 first repo

-This a test.
+This is a test.

-'Hello World!' is the classic first program, and so not wanting to mess with tradition, here is my very first git repo.
+'Hello World!' is the classic first program, and so not wanting to break with tradition, here is my very first git repo.